Peeples is a married mom of three who is always looking for the best ways to get quality food for the lowest price possible.

-I know when you have only $3 left to your name, and you are hungry, it can be very easy to pull up to that dollar menu and get a quick fix.
+I know when you have only $3 left to your name and you are hungry, it can be very easy to pull up to that dollar menu and get a quick fix.
 That is fine as long as you don't have electricity or running water.
-If you do, however, have bills to pay and mouths to feed, think in terms of the long run, not a quick fix, and go to the grocery store instead of getting a quick fix.
+However, if you have bills to pay and mouths to feed, think in terms of the long run and go to the grocery store instead of getting a quick fix.

-- Bread (full loaf under $2 in most places)
+- Bread (full loaf for under $2 in most places)

 - Sliced cheese (not Kraft)

 - Noodles (5 packs for $1 at Dollar Tree)

 - Rice ($1 or less for a bag in many places)

 - Peanut butter

 - Canned chili

 - Carrots (great with ranch dressing)